digitsu/yze-coriolis-overhaul/COMBAT-OVERHAUL-MANUAL.md

 ---

-### 6. Damage Application
+### 7. Damage Application

 After calculating damage, you can apply it directly to a target:

 **How to use:**
-1. Calculate damage using the Damage Calculator
+1. Select a target and calculate damage using the Damage Calculator
-2. Select a target from the dropdown (shows combatants or all actors)
-3. Click **Apply Damage**
+2. Click **Apply Damage**
-4. Target's HP is reduced and a chat message confirms the damage
+3. Target's HP is reduced and a chat message confirms the damage

 **Target Selection:**
 - If a combat is active, the dropdown shows all combatants